PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-1-maintenance-release.md

 {{< cta "https://github.com/PrestaShop/PrestaShop/releases/tag/8.0.1" >}}Download PrestaShop 8.0.1 now!{{< /cta >}}

-Since version 8.0.1 is a “patch” update to version 8.0.0, upgrading from any 8.0.x version will be easy: features will work better, modules and themes which worked fine on 8.0.0, will work just as well with 8.0.1.
-Upgrades from a standard 8.0.x version should work just as well.
+Since version 8.0.1 is a “patch” update, upgrading from version 8.0.0 shouldn't be hard.
+Features will work better, modules and themes which worked fine on 8.0.0, will work just as well with 8.0.1.
+As for every upgrade, it's highly recommended to do a full manual backup beforehand.